Transfer Application Tips

 - We understand that some opportunities for service, work, and extracurricular activities during Spring/Summer/Fall 2020 and Spring/Summer 2021 were impacted by Covid-19.
 We hope you were able to find creative ways to continue to be engaged in your communities.

 - Reflect on what you learned about communities, institutions, people, and organizations as a result of your activities.
 Consider how those reflections might inform your approach to the supplemental essay.

 - Research experiences can be presented as an entry on the Common Application listing or on a résumé.
 Should you want to include more information you can submit a short (100 word) overview of your research topic with a focus on the most significant aspect of it as a learning experience, why it matters, and/or how you were supported in this work.
 Research abstracts are not helpful.

 Letters of recommendation help the Admissions Committee understand your maturity, self-motivation, initiative, character, and role in the classroom and community.

-DO: Inform us if you have impending deadlines by which you hope to have an admissions decision.
+- Inform us if you have impending deadlines by which you hope to have an admissions decision.
 Transfer decisions are made on a rolling basis.
 Delays in midterm grades or other information will delay a decision.
 We sometimes need final grades for the current semester's classes.

-DO: Submit Financial Aid application forms early.
+- Submit Financial Aid application forms early.